PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-13 16:57:44
+Last updated: 2024-04-13 16:58:18
-Random Quote: Name one thing in this world that is non negotiable. - Walter White
+Random Quote: I did it for me.
+I liked it.
+I was good at it.
+And...
+I was really...
+I was alive. - Walter White